Spain Student Travel Programs for Teens

 Is Spain safe for teen travel programs?

 Yes.
-Rustic Pathways operates in Spain with trained staff, vetted accommodations, reliable transportation, and a 6:1 supervision ratio.
-Spain is one of Europe’s safest destinations for supervised student travel.
+Rustic Pathways operates in Spain with trained staff, vetted accommodations, reliable transportation, and a verified 4.37:1 median supervision ratio.
+Spain has a Level 1 travel advisory from the U.S. State Department (exercise normal caution), indicating it is safe for supervised student travel.

 What is the weather like in Barcelona?